Pyprohly/reddit-api-doc-notes/docs/api-reference/widget.rst

 Upload an image for use in a widget.

+This endpoint is used for obtaining an upload lease.

 The upload process is similar to Flair Emoji image uploads.
 See :ref:`here <emoji-upload>`.

+The `action` is typically `//reddit-subreddit-uploaded-media.s3-accelerate.amazonaws.com` for this endpoint.

 .. _widget-create: